OpenEvalProject/evals/manuscripts/elife-95334/v1/manuscript.md

 ## Methods

-## Intracellular homogeneous TR-FRET assay
+### Intracellular homogeneous TR-FRET assay

 SKMEL239 and SKMEL239-C4 cells were plated at 50,000 cells/well in white TC-treated 96-well plates in 100 µl complete growth media (DMEM).
 Cells were incubated with the various RAF inhibitors for 1 hr at 37 °C, 5% CO2.
 ERK phosphorylation was measured using the THUNDER Extreme Phospho-ERK1/2 (T202/Y204) TR-FRET Cell Signaling Assay Kit (Bioauxillium) according to directions for the Standard 2-Plate Assay Protocol for Adherent Cells.
 Cells were lysed for 30 min at RT under shaking.
 Lysates were transferred to a white 384-well plate, sealed and incubated with the detection mix antibody at RT for 4 hr.
 TR-FRET signal was measured at 615 nm and 665 nm excitation using a TECAN SPARK plate reader.

-## System preparation for simulations
+### System preparation for simulations

 Simulations were prepared using a crystal structure of BRAFV600E in complex with either PHI1 (PDB ID: 6P7G; Cotto-Rios et al., 2020) or LY (PDB ID: 5C9C; Peng et al., 2015).
 The initial structure of the apo simulations was taken from 6P7G.
 The a-loop is not resolved in either protomer in 5C9C, but is resolved for protomer B in 6P7G.
 Thus, the missing a-loop in the protomer B of 6P7G and in both protomers in 5C9C were built by rotating and translating the resolved a-loop from the first protomer using the alignment tool in PyMOL (Schrödinger, 2015).
 Chain B (which has the resolved a-loop) was first aligned to chain A using all residues except for the a-loop and the two end residues that connect it to the rest of the protein.
 Following the alignment, chain B except for the a-loop and its two end residues were deleted.
 The N-terminus was acetylated and the C-terminus was amidated.
 Hydrogen atoms were added using the HBUILD facility in the CHARMM package (version c37a2; Brooks et al., 2009).

-## All-atom continuous constant pH molecular dynamics (CpHMD) simulations
+### All-atom continuous constant pH molecular dynamics (CpHMD) simulations

 The recently developed all-atom particle mesh Ewald CpHMD (PME-CpHMD) (Harris et al., 2022) with the asynchronous pH replica exchange sampling protocol (Wallace and Shen, 2011; Henderson et al., 2020) was used to determine the protonation and tautomer states of histidines.
 To prepare for the CpHMD simulations, the histidine residues were first set to HIP with the dummy hydrogens on the Nδ and Nε atoms.
 The system was solvated in a rectangular water box with at least 10 Å distance between the protein and the boundary (∼23,000 water molecules).
 The protein was represented by the AMBER ff14SB force field (Maier et al., 2015) and water by the TIP3P model (Jorgensen et al., 1983).
 The dimer structure was briefly minimized for 500 steps (first 200 were using steepest decent, following 300 used conjugate gradient) with a harmonic force constant of 100 kcal/mol/Å2 applied on all heavy atoms of the protein.
 This was followed by 100 ps of heating to 300 K using the PME-CpHMD simulations at pH 7.0 with the restraints still applied.
 Once heated the restraints were gradually removed in six stages: in the first two stages the protein heavy atoms were restrained with a force constant of 100 and 10 kcal/mol/Å2; in the next four stages only the backbone heavy atoms were restrained with a force constant of 10, 1.0, 0.1, and 0.0 kcal/mol/Å. Each stage was simulated for 250 ps, for a total of 1.5 ns.
 A cutoff of 12 Å was used for the nonbonded interactions.

 The equilibrated structure was then used to initiate the pH replica exchange PME-CpHMD simulations.
 The asynchronous pH replica exchange sampling protocol (Wallace and Shen, 2011; Henderson et al., 2020) was used to accelerate convergence of the coupled protonation and conformational states (Wallace and Shen, 2011).
 Five replicas were created at different pH conditions, from pH 6.5–8.5.
 Each replica was first equilibrated to its pH by repeating the final four stages of equilibration mentioned above.
 The pH replica exchange CpHMD was then conducted for 10 ns with attempted swaps of neighboring pH conditions occurring every 2 ps.
 All other settings are identical to Harris et al., 2022.
-For the calculation of protonation and tautomer state probabilities, the λ and x values above 0.8 or below 0.2 were used (default setting in the CpHMD analysis package Henderson et al., 2022).
+For the calculation of protonation and tautomer state probabilities, the $\lambda$ and $x$ values above 0.8 or below 0.2 were used (default setting in the CpHMD analysis package Henderson et al., 2022).
 At pH 7.5 His477 was protonated at both Nε and Nδ while His510 was protonated at Nε only.
 These protonation/tautomeric states were used for all convention (fixed-protonation-state) simulations below.

-## Conventional fixed-protonation-state MD simulations
+### Conventional fixed-protonation-state MD simulations

 Eight BRAFV600Esystems were simulated, consisting of monomeric and dimeric BRAFV600E either in the presence or absence of PHI1 or LY (see Table 1).
 Monomer systems were prepared by eliminating one protomer from the prepared dimer structure.
 In the apo monomer and dimer systems, ligand(s) was removed.
 In the mixed or holo systems, one or both inhibitors from the co-crystal structure was kept.
 The protein was then placed in a rectangular water box with a minimum distance of 10 Å between the protein and edges of the water box using the LEaP program (Case et al., 2020).
 Based on the protonation states determined using CpHMD, sodium and chloride ions were added to neutralize the system and reach a physiological ionic strength of 0.15 M.

 The conventional (fixed-protonation-state) MD simulations were carried out using the AMBER20 MD package (Case et al., 2020).
 The proteins was represented by the ff14SB force field (Maier et al., 2015) while inhibitors were parameterized by the general AMBER force field (GAFF) method (Wang et al., 2004).
 The TIP3P model (Jorgensen et al., 1983) was used to represent water.
 The Leapfrog integrator was used to propagate the coordinates.
 The SHAKE algorithm was applied to bonds involving hydrogen to allow for a 2-fs time step.
 Additionally, the hydrogen mass re-partitioning (Hopkins et al., 2015) was used to redistribute the mass between hydrogens and their bonded heavy atoms to allow for a 4-fs time step.
 A nonbonded cutoff of 8 Å was used as in the ff14SB validation study (Maier et al., 2015) while the electrostatic potentials were computed using the particle-mesh Ewald method (Darden et al., 1993) with a real-space cut-off of 12 Å and a sixth-order interpolation with approximately 1 Å grid spacing.
 Each system underwent minimization using 1000 steps of steepest descent followed by 19000 steps of conjugate gradient while the heavy atoms were harmonically restrained using a force constant of 100 kcal/mol/Å2.
 Following minimization, the system was heated to 300 K over 1 ns under an NVT ensemble using a Langevin thermostat (Feller et al., 1995) with collision frequency of 1 ps–1 for temperature control.
 The systems then underwent a 6-stage equilibration in which the backbone restraints were gradually reduced to 10, 5, 2, 1, 0.1 and 0 kcal/mol/Å2 over the course of 100 ns under a NPT ensemble.
 A Monte-Carlo barostat (Case et al., 2020) was used to control pressure at 1 bar using a relaxation time of 1.0 ps.
 Each system were run in three replicates each starting from different random velocity seeds and each run lasted 5 μs.

-## Simulation data analysis
+### Simulation data analysis

 CPPTraj (Roe and Cheatham, 2013) was used to analyze the protomer conformation (αC-helix position, DFG pseudo dihedral, etc.) and visualizations were produced using PyMOL (Schrödinger, 2015).
 The contact network analysis was conducted using the open source code developed by Yao and Hamelberg (https://github.com/The-Hamelberg-Group/dcna; Yao et al., 2018; The-Hamelberg-Group, 2023).
 Unless otherwise noted, the last three μs trajectory frames were used for analysis.
 All probability distributions were created by combining the last three μs of each replica for each system, with each distribution consisting of 50 bins.
 Unless specified, distributions contain quantities from both protomers in dimeric simulations.